-- §301-51.1-What is the required method of payment for official travel expenses? - §301-51.2-What official travel expenses and/or classes of employees are exempt from the mandatory use of the Government contractor-issued travel charge card? - §301-51.3-Who in my agency has the authority to grant exemptions from the mandatory use of the Government contractor-issued travel charge card? - §301-51.4-If my agency grants an exemption, does that prevent me from using the card on a voluntary basis? - §301-51.5-How may I pay for official travel expenses if I receive an exemption from use of the Government contractor-issued travel charge card? - §301-51.6-May I use the Government contractor-issued travel charge card for purposes other than those associated with official travel? - §301-51.7-What are the consequences of using the Government contractor-issued travel charge card for non-official travel purposes?
+- §301-51.1-What is the required method of payment for official travel expenses? - §301-51.2-What official travel expenses and/or classes of employees are exempt from the mandatory use of the Government contractor-issued travel charge card? - §301-51.3-Who in my agency has the authority to grant exemptions from the mandatory use of the Government contractor-issued travel charge card? - §301-51.4-If my agency grants an exemption, does that prevent me from using the card on a voluntary basis? - §301-51.5-How may I pay for official travel expenses if I receive an exemption from use of the Government contractor-issued travel charge card? - §301-51.6-May I use the Government contractor-issued travel charge card for purposes other than those associated with official travel? - §301-51.7-May I use the Government contractor-issued travel charge card for personal reasons while on official travel? - §301-51.8-What are the consequences if I misuse the Government contractor-issued travel charge card on official travel?